Confused young woman on mobile phone shrugs.

 While most traditional lenders won't offer unsecured loans to someone with bad credit, Advance America works with borrowers from all credit backgrounds.
 As long as you live in a state where we offer unsecured Lines of Credit, we can use your proof of income and employment status to make an approval decision.

-Secured vs. unsecured Line of Credit: Which one is right for me?
+Secured vs. unsecured Line of Credit: Which one is right for you?

 If you're not sold on opening a Line of Credit of either type, you might consider one of these options: